-The shear strength $F{vp}$ of a peg for Mode V failure is related to the values of specific gravity $G_t$ and $G_p$ for the timber and peg, respectively.
-The relationship for $F{vp}$ in Table 3A of the Standard was derived from regression analysis of test results, supplemented with finite element analyses (see Reference 5).
+The effective shear strength F{vp} of a peg for Mode V failure is related to the values of specific gravity G_t and G_p for the timber and peg, respectively.
+The expression for F{vp} in Table 3A of the Standard was developed from research presented in Ref.
+17.

-The majority of research available on the behavior of pegged mortise and tenon joints utilizes 1inch diameter pegs.
+The majority of research available on the behavior of pegged mortise and tenon joints utilizes 1-inch diameter pegs.
 Some test results are available for joints with 0.75-inch and 1.25-inch pegs.
 Hence, the provisions of the Standard are limited to pegs in this range of sizes.

-7.16.2 Dowel Bearing Strength
+C3.4.2 Dowel Bearing Strength

-7.16.2.1 In a pegged mortise and tenon connection under tension load, the peg and the mortise side walls are loaded in bearing perpendicular to grain, whereas the tenon is loaded in bearing parallel to grain.
+In a pegged mortise and tenon connection under tension load, the peg and the mortise side walls are loaded in bearing perpendicular to grain, whereas the tenon is loaded in bearing parallel to grain.
 Hence, dowel bearing strength for a pegged connection depends upon the deformation of both the peg and the timber.
-Equations (3.4-9) and (3.4-10) for Fe|| and Fe respectively account for the deformation of both the wood peg and the timber base material under dowel bearing load.
-These equations were developed from a regression analysis of physical test results and a numerical study to generate dowel bearing strength data for 48 combinations of peg species, timber base material species, and load direction.
+Equations (3.4-9) and (3.4-10) for $F{e\parallel}$ and $F{e^{\perp}}$ respectively account for the deformation of both the wood peg and the timber base material under dowel bearing load.
+These equations were developed from a regression analysis of physical test results and a numerical study to generate dowel bearing strength data for 48 combinations of peg species, timber base material species, and load direction (Ref.
+17).
 Good correlations between dowel bearing strength and material specific gravity were found.
 The coefficients of determination were $R^2 = 0.65$ and $R^2 = 0.77$ for Equations (3.4-9) and (3.4-10) respectively.

-- 7.16.2.2 In situations for which use of Equations (3.4-9) and (3.4-10) is not appropriate, alternative approaches may be used to determine dowel bearing strengths for a pegged mortise and tenon connection. - 7.16.2.3 In the first approach, strength data is taken directly from physical tests following ASTM D5764 (see Reference 6) but with the steel dowel required by the test standard replaced with a wood peg of the same species, quality and diameter as that used in the prototype connection.
+In situations for which use of Equations (3.4-9) and (3.4-10) is not appropriate, alternative approaches may be used to determine dowel bearing strengths for a pegged mortise and tenon connection.

+In the first approach, strength data is taken directly from physical tests following ASTM D5764 (see Ref.
+5) but with the steel dowel required by the test standard replaced with a wood peg of the same species, quality and diameter as that used in the prototype connection.
 In these tests, the wood peg must be supported such that it is not crushed or bent during the test.
-Procedures for two different versions of this modified test are found in References 7 and 8. - 7.16.2.4 In the second approach, dowel bearing strength can be determined by combining load-displacement records from separate bearing tests of the timber and the peg.
+Procedures for two different versions of this modified test are found in Ref.
+10 and 20.

+In the second approach, dowel bearing strength can be determined by combining loaddisplacement records from separate bearing tests of the timber and the peg.
 In this approach, dowel bearing tests of the timber are performed according to ASTM D5764.
-A bearing test is performed on the peg in which, in effect, the wood block specified in ASTM D5764 is replaced by a metallic load block with a semicylindrical slot across one face matching the peg diameter.
+A bearing test is performed on the peg in which, in effect, the wood block specified in ASTM D5764 is replaced by a metallic load block with a semi-cylindrical slot across one face matching the peg diameter.
 In this test, the metallic load block is pressed into the side of a peg while the peg is supported along its full length to prevent crushing and bending under load.
 Load-displacement records from these two tests are then combined assuming that combined behavior corresponds to a "springs in series" model.
 Dowel bearing strength is determined from the combined load-displacement record using the conventional 5% diameter (0.05D) offset method described in ASTM D5764.
-The approach for combining load-displacement records from the separate timber and peg tests is presented in References 3 and 9.
+The approach for combining load-displacement records from the separate timber and peg tests is presented in Ref.
+21 and 22.